AMERICAN PORTFOLIO

 SERIES : NO PLACE ARCHITECTURE

-The project interrogates place representation, cultural identity and nationhood.
-It seeks to explore master narratives and depiction of the American landscape and its architecture.
+The project delves into the interrogation of place representation, cultural identity, and nationhood, particularly focusing on exploring master narratives and depictions of the American landscape and its architecture.